 2. Summarize the objectives and outcomes identified in the Plan objectives/outcomes align with HUD's performance measurement system.
-Activities must meet a national objective and at least one of three HUD-designated outcomes: Availability/Accessibility, Affordability, and Sustainability.
+All activities must meet a national objective and at least one of three HUD-designated outcomes: Availability/Accessibility, Affordability, and Sustainability.